UBC-CIC/database-migrations/README.md

 ### Now, you can either redeploy your project or create a new deployment, and this database migrations system will be successfully incorporated!

+*Note: This function will only run once per deployment.
+Once initialized, your schema cannot be altered by the same get_initial_schema() function, but should instead be altered another way.
+See the next step for instructions on how to alter your schema.

 ## Step 4 - Altering your schema

 To take full advantage of database migrations, we should be able to alter our database schema without having to create a full, new deployment; we should only need to redeploy to an existing deployment.